blackducksoftware/synopsys-detect/documentation/src/main/markdown/gettingstarted/quickstart.md

 ## Next steps

-[company_name] [solution_name] can be used on a variety of project types, and in a variety of ways, requiring its behavior to be highly configurable.
+[company_name] [solution_name] can be used on a variety of project types, and in a variety of ways, due to it's behavior being highly configurable.
 For more detailed information on how to configure [company_name] [solution_name] for your needs, see [Configuring Synopsys Detect](../configuring/overview.md).